 At The Aspen Ideas Festival Eric designed and facilitated a curriculum of multi-day educational sessions for 7 consecutive years.

 His resume in this field includes almost every marquee conference in the world, keynotes for dozens of fortune 500 companies, and audiences as large as the 10,000 scientists who recently attended his keynote address at the Society for Neuroscience annual gathering in Chicago.

 Richard Saul Wurman, the founder of TED, called Eric Mead "My secret weapon, who never misses."

 Eric Mead created, wrote, and associate produced two successful magic themed television series: Magic Man for Travel Channel in the US, and Magic Asia for AXN Network in Singapore.

-On Fox Family's hit series Masters of Illusion, Eric was honored to be asked to appear twice in a single season.
+On Fox Family's hit series Masters of Illusion, Eric was given the honor of appearing twice in a single season.

 Although he has played small roles in a number of documentaries and feature films, critics universally praised Mead's scene stealing turn in the film The Aristocrats with Robin Williams, Whoopi Goldberg, John Stewart and the Smothers Brothers.